Dubuque County offices closed to the public due to virus concerns

-The Dubuque County Courthouse, west campus and Old Jail facilities are closed to the public effective at noon today to help reduce the potential spread of coronavirus.
+The Dubuque County Courthouse and the county’s West Campus and Old Jail facilities now are closed to the public to help reduce the potential spread of COVID-19.

 - Board of supervisors, 563-589-4441.